gvwilson/thirdbit/src/fiction/iffy/index.md

 Doctor Johel said curtly.
 "My father designed the governors' mods when they were first cloned.
 Their first wanted them to be able to share memories with each other.
-It turned out there was no way to do that without essentially imprinting them, but the upload capability was never removed."
+It turned out there was no way to do that without imprinting them each time, but the upload capability was never removed."

 Puzzle pieces clicked together in Iffy's head.